Minenhle-Ngubane/Python/README.md

-"This repository contains python projects from terminal, GUI, and web based applications."
+This repository contains python projects from terminal, GUI, and web based applications.